Editorial Policies

 Participants of the research studies have a right to privacy that should not be infringed without their informed consent.
 Identifying information should not be published unless the information is essential for scientific purposes and the patient (or parent or guardian) gives written informed consent for publication.
 A patient who is identifiable must be shown the manuscript to be published.
 In case of clinical studies, case reports or patient data presentation it is mandatory that the identifying details of patients should be omitted if they are not essential.
 If identifying details are required to be published, the patients must be shown the manuscript before publication, in case of altered details with the purpose of protecting patients identity, authors should provide assurance that the alterations do not change the results or conclusions of this paper and Editors should be informed.
 When informed consent has been obtained, it should be clearly mentioned in the manuscript.

-Digital Data Archiving
+Digital Data Archiving:

 Neoplasia Research takes full responsibility for the online presence of each published article.
 To ensure the fulfilment of our commitment in cases of unforeseen events, the content of all journals has been deposited and archived in LOCKSS through the PKP Preservation Network.
+All articles published by Neoplasia Research Journals will be indexed in the indexing agencies wherein the respective journals are listed.

-Editorial and Peer Review Processes
+Editorial and Peer Review Processes:

 Editors of Neoplasia Research are kept informed about timely, fair and unbiased peer review in their journals.
-Neoplasia Research strive to make sure that the publication material submitted to the journals remains confidential while under reviewing process.
-The persons involved in editorial process are periodically kept informed about the latest guidelines and recommendations for the reviewing process and the technological advances to assist this process.
-The editorial members are regularly asked for their advices to bring further improvements in the review process.
-If editors are informed about an usual situation during review process of an article they may refer such case to COPE provided they find that such situations are not addressed by the COPE flowcharts.
-If any case cannot be resolved internally by the EBMs of the journals, the editors have the authority to involve some outside scholar/professional for guidance as a unanimous decision by EBMs and after taking approval by the Editor-in-Chief.
+Neoplasia Research strives to make sure that the publication material submitted to the journals remains confidential while under review process.
+The persons involved in editorial process are periodically kept informed about the latest guidelines and recommendations for the reviewing process, and the technological advances to assist the process.
+For details see Peer Review Policy.
+The editorial members are regularly asked for their valuable advices to bring further improvements in review process.
+If editors suspect unfair review process, they are directed to follow:

-Dealing with Possible Misconduct
+Dealing with Possible Misconduct:

-If a case of suspected misconduct is brought to editors it is their responsibility to follow the guiding rules of COPE flowcharts to persue such cases rather than simply rejecting the articles.
+topursue such cases rather than simply rejecting the submitted articles.
 This refers to both published as well as unpublished articles.
-Editors should not simply reject papers that raise concerns about possible misconduct.
-To resolve the issue it is advised to editors to first seek a reply from the respective authors regarding the suspected misconduct.
+For alleged misconduct in published articles, COPE’s guidelines are followed accordingly.
+To resolve the issues,editors are advised to first seek a reply from the respective authors regarding the suspected misconduct.
 In case of unsatisfying answers, their employers, institution or a related regulatory body may be approached for investigation.

 Though a time-consuming and demanding duty, editors are supposed to take regular feedback from the journals’ relevant staff to make sure that the case of any alleged misconduct has been fully resolved.
 If a proper investigation into alleged misconduct is not being carried out, editors may take the needful steps to involve other members/EIC in order to obtain a resolution to the problem.